GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

 before proceeding.

 {% Aside %}
 The Async Clipboard API is limited to handling text and images.
-Chrome&nbsp;84 introduces an experimental feature that allows the clipboard to handle any arbitrary data type.
+Chrome&nbsp;104 introduces a feature that allows the clipboard to handle any arbitrary data type.
 {% endAside %}